stateos/IntrOS/README.md

 Features
 --------

-- kernel works in cooperative mode only
+- kernel works in cooperative (non-preemptive) mode only
 - signals (auto clearing, protected)
 - events
 - flags (one, all)